 Lemmatization

-The next step approaches the grouping different word forms that share the same lemma.
-The process of lemmatizing words involves using a lexeme set (i.e., all words forms that have the same meaning, am, are, is) to convert into a common lemma (i.e., be) from a trained dictionary.
-In contrast, stemming involves processing words using heuristics to remove affixes or inflections, such as ing or s.
-The stem or root word may not reflect an actual word in the language, as simply removing an affix does not necessarily produce the lemma.
-For example, in response to airplane, flying can be easily converted to fly by removing the ing inflection.
-However, this same heuristic converts the feature wings into w after removing both the s for a plural marker and the ing participle marker.
+The next step groups different word forms that share the same lemma.
+The process of lemmatizing words uses a trained dictionary to convert all tokens part of a a lexeme set (i.e., all words forms that have the same meaning, am, are, is) to a common lemma (i.e., be).

-Lemmatization is the likely choice for processing property norms, and this process can be achieved by installing TreeTagger (Schmid, 1994) and the koRpus package in R (Michalke, 2018).
+Lemmatization is performed using the TreeTagger (Schmid, 1994) which is implemented in the koRpus packages (Michalke, 2018).
 TreeTagger is a trained tagger designed to annotate part of speech and lemma information in text, and parameter files are available for multiple languages.

-The koRpus package includes functionality to use TreeTagger in R. After installing the package and TreeTagger, we will create a unique set of tokenized words to lemmatize to speed computation.
+library(koRpus) library(koRpus.lang.en)

-lemmas <- spell_checked ## Install the koRpus package #install.packages("koRpus") #install.packages("koRpus.lang.en") ## You must load both packages separately library(koRpus) library(koRpus.lang.en) ## Install TreeTagger #https://www.cis.uni-muenchen.de/~schmid/tools/TreeTagger/ ## Find all types for faster lookup all_answers <- tokenize(lemmas$answer, format = "obj", tag = F) all_answers <- unique(all_answers)
+lemmas <- spell_checked ## Find all types for faster lookup all_answers <- tokenize(lemmas$answer, format = "obj", tag = F) all_answers <- unique(all_answers)

 The treetag() function calls the installation of TreeTagger to provide part of speech tags and lemmas for each token.
 Importantly, the path option should be the directory of the TreeTagger installation.